-Ornithologists in England have learned that the sparrow is up earlier in the morning than the skylark, which to us seems to prove that the skylark is the more intelligent bird.
+Ornithologists in England have learned that the sparrow is un earlier in the morning than the skylark, which to us seems to prove that the skylark is the more intelligent bird. -Exchange.

-Reduce your ironing time one-third... our labor one-half!
+your labor one-half!
 Iron any place with the Coleman.
 It's entirely self-heating.

-gas.
+No cords or wires.
+No weary, endless trips between a hot stove and the irongas.
 Lights instantly-no pre-heating.

-Operating cost only 1/2 an hour.
-Perfect balance and right weight make iron just an easy, guiding, gliding motion.
+Operating cost only 1⁄2s an hour.
+Perfect

+balance and right weight make ironing

+just an easy, guiding, gliding motion.
 See your local hardware or house furnishing dealer.
-If he does not house
+If he does not handle

 Good Live Stock Com.
 Service

-Stock Yards - OMAHA

 SONGS WANTED Can You Write One?

-Write for Particulars MILTON WEIL MUSIC CO.
-Randolph St. Chicago, Ill.
-DON'T NEGLECT IF your kidneys are not working I right and you suffer backache, dizziness, burning, scanty or too frequent urination, swollen feet and ankles; feel lame, stiff, "all tired

-out" . . . use Doan's Pills.
-Thousands rely upon Doan's They are praised the country over.
+Stock Yards - OMAHA Write for Particulars MILTON WEIL MUSIC CO.
+84 W. Randolph St. Chicago, Ill.

+DON'T NEGLECT If your kidneys are not working right and you suffer backache, dizziness, burning, scanty or too frequent urination, swollen feet and ankles; feel lame, stiff, "all tired out" . . . use Doan's Pills.
+Thousands rely upon Doan's.
+They are praised the country over.
 Get Doan's Pills today.
 For sale by all druggists.

-Sour Stomach

--by chewing one or more Milnesia Wafers
+SWEETEN -by chewing one or more Milnesia Wafers